-- A. All employees covered by this Agreement who are members of PGCOA, or who elect to become members of PGCOA, shall, pursuant to Paragraph B, below, remain members of PGCOA for the duration of this Agreement.
-All employees covered by this Agreement who elect not to become members of PGCOA shall be required, as a condition of continued employment, to pay a service fee biweekly in an amount not greater than the dues paid biweekly by members of PGCOA, which fees shall be remitted to PGCOA. - B. Upon the receipt of a written, signed authorization from an employee covered by this Agreement, the County agrees to deduct from the employee's pay on a biweekly basis Association dues or service fees and remit the dues or service fees to PGCOA.
+- A. All employees covered by this Agreement who are members of PGCOA, or who elect to become members of PGCOA, shall, pursuant to Paragraph B, below, remain members of PGCOA for the duration of this Agreement. - B. Upon the receipt of a written, signed authorization from an employee currently or previously covered by this Agreement (not including employees who are outside of the bargaining unit), the County agrees to deduct from the employee's pay on a biweekly basis Association dues and remit the dues to PGCOA.
 Such authorization shall be irrevocable and automatically renewed from year to year thereafter unless revoked pursuant to Section 13A-108(c) of the Labor Code.
 PGCOA agrees to indemnify and hold harmless the County from any loss or damages resulting from the application of this Article.